Professional advice

 A psychologist working in California, Helen Irlen, wrote a paper describing symptoms similar to Olive Meares.
 Ms Irlen, named the effects as Scotopic Sensitivity or Irlen Syndrome.
 The syndrome was one in which reading is impeded by distortions of print.
 She reported that the distortions were positively effected if text was viewed through a coloured filter or overlay.
 Ms Irlen went further and established a protocol for screening for scotopic sensitivity and a system for dispensing coloured overlays as a result of the assessment.

+There followed a period of time during which the scientific community discussed these findings with a great deal of skepticism.
 Prof. Wilkins and colleagues of Essex University were amongst the first to apply scientific rigor to the study of scotopic sensitivity or Meares-Irlen Syndrome, as it had become known.
 The Essex University team set up double blind placebo controlled trials and went on to establish a number of tools for screening for scotopic sensitivity and quantifying the effects of coloured overlays.

 Lazy Children

 An average referral went along these lines: He is just lazy, he can do the work, but sometimes decides that he just doesn't want to do the work.
 A series of detailed questions follow and it seems that there are occasions when the child is very happy to do the work and others when he baulks.
 There are occasions when he has worked well and then seems to stop.
 What seems to happen then is that threats of punishment are made, or punishments given with more to come.
 The child then reluctantly does more work, thus providing proof that he was just being lazy.
-All that was needed was the firm smack of teacher discipline and all was well.
+All that was needed was teacher discipline and all was well.

 How about this for an alternative explanation.
 The child is keen and eager to please adults just like any other child.
 Writing/reading/planning/spelling or a complex mix or some or all takes huge amounts of cognitive resources.
 Yes, they can do these tasks, but it takes lots of mental energy; at some point they will be mentally exhausted.
 This is not visible like being physically exhausted.
 The mentally exhausted child stops work, or more likely slows down, begins to look around, perhaps chat a little.
 They get noticed, are warned and warned with threat of punishment, and finally may do some more work.
 This is not lazy, but indicative of a specific learning difficulty.